Tuesday, September 17, 2019

 KASHMIR ARTIFACTS IN METROPOLITAN MUSEUM OF ART NEW YORK

-(Broken Image of Kaamdeva in Metropolitan Museum of Art..).
+(Broken Image of Kaamdeva in the Metropolitan Museum of Art.)

-( Shiva Ekmukhalinga from Kashmir .&th century stone sculptureon display in Asian Section of MET .
+( Shiva Ekmukhalinga from Kashmir.&th century stone sculpture on display in the Asian Section of MET.
 Accession Number 1989.150 )

-( Golden diadem with Kinnaris (Crown of a queen .. gold inset with garnet ) relating to 9th or 10th lying in Asian section of Metropolitan Museum of Art New York .
+( Golden diadem with Kinnaris (Crown of a queen .. gold inset with garnet ) relating to the 9th or 10th lying in the Asian section of the Metropolitan Museum of Art, New York .
 Accession No..1988.395 )

 ( The Blogger outside MET New York )

-(Vairochana ,the Transcedent Buddha ( seated in a Yogic posture ) of the center from Gilgit area .
+(Vairochana, the Transcedent Buddha ( seated in a Yogic posture ) of the centre from the Gilgit area.
 9th or 10th Century .Bronze with silver inlay.
 MET accesion Number 1987.218.7..
-On display in Asian section of Metropolitan Museum of Art New York )
+On display in the Asian section of the Metropolitan Museum of Art, New York )

-There is a section in Metropolitan Museum of Art New York (gallery 237 ) devoted exclusively to kashmir.
-This section falls in Florence And Herbert Asian Wing of MET Museum.
-It is a real pleasure to see how some treasures from kashmir have been nicely preserved , protected and displayed over here.
+There is a section in the Metropolitan Museum of Art, New York (gallery 237 ) devoted exclusively to Kashmir.
+This section falls in the Florence and Herbert Asian Wing of the MET Museum.
+It is a real pleasure to see how some treasures from Kashmir have been nicely preserved, protected and displayed over here.

 KAAM DEVA FROM KASHMIR

-In Kashmir, kaamdeva images were sculpted in temples of Avantipora and Anderkot ( capital of king Jayapida grandson of king Lalitaditya) .
-The description given for the broken Kaamdeva stone image held in Metropolitan Museum of Art New York reads:
+In Kashmir, Kaamdeva images were sculpted in temples of Avantipora and Anderkot (the capital of King Jayapida, grandson of King Lalitaditya).
+The description given for the broken Kaamdeva stone image held in the Metropolitan Museum of Art, New York reads:

 ‘ Kama, the god of love, is here identified by a wondrous mythical creature (makara), who spews arrows from its jaws.
 The bow and arrow and a pair of lovebirds are Kamadeva’s principal identifiers.
 This subject is a rare survivor from early medieval Kashmir.’

-The tiles show a distinct Parthian or late Sasanian influence revealing the close connections that Kashmir had with the Gandhara region at the time when Buddhism was the prevalent system of belief in both the regions.
+The tiles show a distinct Parthian or late Sasanian influence, revealing the close connections that Kashmir had with the Gandhara region at a time when Buddhism was the prevalent system of belief in both regions.

-The additional details given by MET Museum for these Harwan tiles are as under :-
+The additional details given by the MET Museum for these Harwan tiles are as follows:-

-"Given that similar mixtures of Hindu and Buddhist imagery appear at other contemporary sites in Afghanistan and western India , the tiles may be a part of larger exchange that occurred in relation to the emergence of esoteric Buddhism.
-Numerals in the Kharoshti script have been incised into the tiles , presumably as an aid to their placement ."
+"Given that similar mixtures of Hindu and Buddhist imagery appear at other contemporary sites in Afghanistan and western India, the tiles may be a part of la arger exchange that occurred in relation to the emergence of esoteric Buddhism.
+Numerals in the Kharoshti script have been incised into the tiles, presumably as an aid to their placement ."

 Such tiles establish without any ambiguity the presence of a fully evolved school of art in ancient Kashmir.